The wonderful and talented Christian artist Jaci Velasquez once sang:

 Where exactly am I going with this?
 Well, nowhere actually.
 We're not moving a muscle.
 You'll forgive the analogy, but of the three types of muscle contractions -- positive, negative and isometric -- the isometric contraction has the least amount of movement (zero movement actually) but packs the most punch.
 Let me explain.

-Lifting a weight upward -- even the heaviest possible for just one repetition -- is a positive contraction.
+Lifting a weight upward -- even the heaviest possible for just one (1) repetition -- is a positive contraction.
 Lowering the same weight is called the negative.
-Now pick something too heavy to move.
-If nothing comes to mind, imagine trying to move a wall in your home.
+Now choose something too heavy to move.
+If nothing comes to mind, imagine trying to move a wall in your home, or even a massive boulder.
 Got the visual?
-Well, it takes more force for you NOT to move the wall than it does for you to lift a super heavy weight even one time.
+Well, it takes more force for you NOT to move that boulder than it does for you to lift a super heavy weight even one time.
 (Let that bake your brain).
-To put it another way, you can generate more force within your muscle by trying to move an immovable object than you can when you are able to move anything else, no matter how heavy it is.
+To put it another way, you can generate more force within your muscle by trying to move an immovable object than you can when you are actually able to move anything else, no matter how heavy it is.
+(And you can't imagine the power you can produce following that use of force.)

-I thought of that yesterday when all the preparation we've put into a pitch/project for PrayFit came to a crossroads, with all roads needing to be traveled.
+I thought of that recently concerning a PrayFit project that came to a crossroads, with all roads needing to be traveled.
 One direction, positive, the other will generate a negative.
 But even though I'm able and obligated to do both, I did what many a better Christian has done before me and what many will do after me.
 I got on my knees.
 There is no greater force than going to the Lord and not moving a muscle.
 Fact is, I can't lift enough weight, run enough miles or swim enough laps to compare to what I get from spending time with my Savior.
 It changes me.
 I don't know how, but there's power when I'm on my knees.